0xd5dc/amazon-review-validator/Capstone 1/README.md

-# Amazon Review Validator
+# Amazon Review Validator - Part 1
-My data science project to guess if an amazon review is helpful for galvanize DSI.
+I explored the dataset, extracted features, studied the relationships between label and features, proposed and tested my hypothesis.

-## Summary
+## Objectives
+1. Prepare data
+    - [ ] mount the data
-1. explore the data with sql
+    - [ ] pre-process the data
-    - target columns:
-        - star_rating
-        - verified_purchase
+    - [ ] extract features from the data
+    - [ ] transform the features and label into numbers
+2. Power Analysis
+    - [ ] do I have enough data to form the hypothesis
+2. Test hypothesis
-    - questions:
+    - [ ] Z-test
-        - how does a user rate?
-            - is there a relationship between new rating and the product title length?
-            - is there a relationship between new rating and the review headline length?
-            - is there a relationship between new rating and the review body length?
-            - is there a relationship between new rating and the review date(age)?
-            - is there a relationship between new rating and the verified purchase?
-            - is there a relationship between new rating and the vine?
-            - is there a relationship between new rating and the helpful votes?
-            - is there a relationship between new rating and the total votes?
-            - is there a relationship between new rating and the accumulated rating?
-                - for the same product_id, calculate avg accumulated rating for each review date
-            - is there a relationship between new rating and the accumulated number of reviews?
-        - did a user have a purchase?
-            - is there a relationship between the verified purchase and the product title length?
-            - is there a relationship between the verified purchase and the review headline length?
-            - is there a relationship between the verified purchase and the review body length?
-            - is there a relationship between the verified purchase and the review date(age)?
-            - is there a relationship between the verified purchase and the star rating?
-            - is there a relationship between the verified purchase and the vine?
-            - is there a relationship between the verified purchase and the accumulated rating?
-            - is there a relationship between the verified purchase and the accumulated number of reviews?
-            - is there a relationship between the verified purchase and the accumulated helpful votes?
-            - is there a relationship between the verified purchase and the accumulated total votes?
-2. generate new columns based on the findings/trends from the previous step
-3. perform Null Hypothesis Test on the sample and the whole dataset
-4. output the results and visualizations
+3. Output formatted data for visual aids
+    - [ ] make presentation slides

 ## Automation Pipeline
-- create crontab jobs
+- create cron jobs
     - ETL data
     - run spark job to train and test model with the cleaned data
     - save formatted output
 - creat visual aids

 ### Planning and Reasoning
-Amazon Customer Review dataset is on AWS S3, but I have a few Azure VMs, which utlized around 20%, and decided to use my Azure VMs instead of AWS S3.
+Amazon Customer Review dataset is on AWS S3, but I have a few Azure VMs, which utilized around 20%, and decided to use my Azure VMs instead of AWS S3.

 I am going to deploy Spark docker containers to perform data analysis, may create a spark cluster in production stage.